Mohamed Madihi: Career

 At the end of the 2004–05 Botola, Madihi left Wydad Casablanca to pursue a contract with Emirati side Al Dhafra FC.
 However, he failed to receive an international clearance and returned to Wydad shortly after the 2005–06 Botola started.

 Madihi joined FAR from Moghreb Tétouan in January 2009.

 After he retired from playing football, Madihi became a coach.
 Madihi was manager of Maghreb de Fès until October 2018.
-He was appointed manager of struggling Botola newcomers Raja Beni Mellal late in the 2019–20 season, but wasn't able to avoid relegation.
+He was appointed manager of struggling Botola newcomers Raja Beni Mellal late in the 2019–20 season, but was not able to avoid relegation.